 Please join us for the first edition of the U.S.-Japan Council’s Bilateral Boardroom, convening key decision-makers from business, government, and the civil sector in the United States and Japan for critical conversations around the theme of Leadership Through Crisis, Lessons Learned.
-Don’t miss your opportunity to be part of the conversation around examining leadership and critical lessons from prior crises, analyzing the impact of the current coronavirus pandemic from a social and economic perspective, and setting the agenda for the future of the U.S.-Japan relationship.
+Don’t miss your opportunity to join this program examining leadership and critical lessons from prior crises, analyzing the impact of the current coronavirus pandemic from a social and economic perspective, and setting the agenda for the future of the U.S.-Japan relationship.

-The program will include a tribute to USJC’s Founder and President, the late Irene Hirano Inouye, a panel dialogue and fireside chat on crisis leadership, insight videos from industry and community leaders, and additional content to be announced.
+The program will include a tribute from Defense Minister Taro Kono to USJC’s Founding President, the late Irene Hirano Inouye, who, together with other Japanese American leaders, founded USJC; a fireside chat on crisis leadership; insight videos from industry and community leaders and additional content to be announced.

 Leadership Through Crisis, Lessons Learned

-Senator Daniel K. Inouye and Irene Hirano Inouye, together with Japanese American leaders, founded USJC in 2008.
+USJC’s Founding President, the late Irene Hirano Inouye, and the late Senator Daniel K. Inouye, together with Japanese American leaders, founded USJC in 2008.
 Reflecting on their unwavering commitment to U.S.-Japan relations has propelled our resolve to continue their work through the U.S.-Japan Council.
 They served as shining examples of how to lead through crises, as evidenced by one of USJC’s signature programs – the TOMODACHI Initiative, which was born out of support for Japan’s recovery from the Great East Japan Earthquake.

 With your support, USJC can continue to further the vision and mission that the Senator and Irene so steadfastly put in motion.